-Yes, many businesses registered as an LLC file for the DBA in the following cases:
+Yes, many businesses registered as LLCs file for the DBA in the following cases:

 While choosing between DBA and LLC, business owners must consider the factors mentioned above before deciding which is best for them.

-Businesses with multiple products or services, owners who want to maintain their personal assets separate from the business, and businesses that require more flexibility in profits distribution are generally better off with LLCs.
-If large initial capital, less paperwork, or personal asset protection are important factors for business owners, they should choose a DBA over LLCs.
+Businesses with multiple products or services, owners who want to maintain their personal assets separate from the business, and businesses that require more flexibility in profit distribution are generally better off with LLCs.
+If large initial capital, less paperwork, or personal asset protection are important factors for business owners, they should choose a DBA over LLC.

 Frequently Asked Questions (FAQs)